 One of the symbols of Vung Tau city is the statue of Jesus Christ.
 It is a religious site with significant meaning for Catholics and a famous tourist destination in Vung Tau.

 The statue has a height of 32m with an arm length of 18.4m so that you can see the figure of Chris from a far distance.

 If you’d like to reach the statue, you’ll need to climb about 1,000 stairs, and there is a resting place every 100 – 200 steps.

 A distinctive feature of the statue is the stairway leading to the arm of God.
-This staircase has 133 steps, stretched from the pedestal to the neck of the figure.
+This staircase has 133 steps, stretched from the pedestal to the figure’s neck.

 The maximum capacity of the statue is 100 guests.

 Although it will be tiring to climb up several steps, it’s worth the effort as you’ll have a beautiful view of Vung Tau scenery.

 Things to know before visiting Jesus Christ’s Statue Vung Tau

-When to visit: You should go early in the morning, not in the middle of the day because it is quite hot.
+When to visit: You should go early in the morning, not in the middle of the day because it is pretty hot.

 What to wear: You should wear appropriate clothes.
 All types of shorts and revealing skirts are not allowed to enter the statue of God.